-Malnutrition is associated with social determinants of health such as socioeconomic status, as well as many conditions.
+Malnutrition is associated with many conditions.
 For example, it can be associated with alcoholism, either because of inadequate dietary intake accompanied by overconsumption of alcohol that does not contain nutrients or due to malabsorption from gastrointestinal conditions secondary to alcoholism.
 Persons living with alcoholism often have deficiencies in vitamin A, B1, B2, B6, C, E, and niacin, as well as other nutrient depletions like magnesium, potassium, and zinc.
-Chronic alcoholism can lead to skin changes related to liver disease, such as jaundice (vellowing of skin and sclera) due to bilirubin build up, hyperpigmentation, and generalized pruritus.
+Chronic alcoholism can lead to skin changes related to liver disease, such as jaundice (yellowing of skin and sclera) due to bilirubin build up, hyperpigmentation, and generalized pruritus.
 Recognizing the signs of alcoholism is an important first step in seeking treatment.
 Family members are often the first to identify a problem.
 Always build a therapeutic relationship with the client, including unconditional positive regard; this will help establish trust and connect the client with appropriate supports.

 An interactive H5P element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.library.torontomu.ca/ https://pressbooks.library.torontomu.ca/ assessmentnursing2/?p=1035#h5p-56
+You can view it online here: https://pressbooks.library.torontomu.ca/ assessmentnursing2/?p=1035#h5p-54